openMetadataInitiative/openMINDS_core/README.md

   + ***StudyTarget***

 ## License
-All HBP-MINDS versions are developed under the CC BY 4.0 license.
+This work is licensed under a Creative Commons Attribution 4.0 International License.